 Service User Network (SUN) in the commissioning process

-Our Service User Network helped us to co-produce a standard process for incorporating PPI into all of our commissioned work, and we have adapted the methodology for each topic.
+Our Service User Network helped us to co-produce a standard process for incorporating engagement into all of our commissioned work, and we have adapted the methodology for each topic.
 Some examples are below:

 The new online way of working has enabled more opportunity for conversations with individuals with experience:

 Paediatric Diabetes – one-to-one conversations with parents of children with diabetes led to a deeper understanding of their experience.
 This was fed into the specification of the National Paediatric Diabetes Audit.